3drobotics/solodevguide/README.md

 Development for Solo encompasses both externally interfacing to Solo (for a mobile app, ground control station, or API) and controlling the onboard computer.
 To begin, let's look at gaining control of Solo's shell console over SSH..

-**NOTE:** We advise that you connect your computer to the Internet via ethernet while developing for Solo.
-When paired with Solo's WiFi network, you will not be able to access any webpages over your WiFi connection.
+When paired with Solo's WiFi network, you will not be able to access the Internet over your WiFi connection.
+We advise you do one of the following:

+1. **Recommended:** Connect your computer to Ethernet.
+2. Use a USB Wifi adapter to connect to Solo.
+This may work out of box on Windows or Linux.
+On OS X, you can [disable kext signing](http://apple.stackexchange.com/questions/163059/how-can-i-disable-kext-signing-in-mac-os-x-10-10-yosemite/163060#163060) and use [an adapter](http://www.amazon.com/Plugable-Wireless-802-11n-RTL8188CUS-Raspberry/dp/B00H28H8DU/ref=sr_1_1?ie=UTF8&qid=1438985201&sr=8-1&keywords=plugable+wifi+adapter) with [compatible drivers](http://www.realtek.com.tw/Downloads/downloadsView.aspx?Langid=1&PNid=21&PFid=48&Level=5&Conn=4&DownTypeID=3&GetDown=false&Downloads=true#2287), at your discretion.

-Power your Controller and your Solo.
+To access the console, first power on your Controller and then your Solo.
 Connect your computer to Solo's Wifi network using the password for your given network.

 ## Solo's Network